 The paper starts out with the title of the paper, followed by an abstract (max.
 200 words) and keywords (max.
 5).
 In the main text, subsections have separate headings.
 The first paragraph after a heading or an example is not indented.
 Acknowledgements and abbreviations should not be put in footnotes, but in two small subsections between the conclusion and the references.

 Formatting

 • Page format:

-Customed size of page, A4 sheet
+Customised page format, A4 sheet

 width 16 cm height 24 cm

 Margins